The original question # 7 was:

 Instead of retelling the story, here is the link to the article that Alejandro Iransquin wrote.
 Sarcos Marcos Portillo, The First Pilot Civil Venezuela.

 Alejandro also sent me a link to the following you Tube Video.
 Serial number 1222 show up about 1:40 into the video.
-Select here to view video.
+Select here to view the video.

 Here is a photo of 1222 that Alexandro shared: